arcuo/gh-cli-actions/README.md

 * Allow going back in a command (i.e. moving one step back in the command)
 * Allow adding inputs and/or flags to shortcuts.
 Allowing you to create shortcuts that you can still add input or flags to.
 * Grab specific options from manual scraping to allow inputs to have options.
+* Feel free to add issues with ideas.